New advances in universal approximation with neural networks of minimal width: Notation and main results

+\begin{remark} LU-Net offers several practical advantages: First, it can be initialized with LU-decomposed matrices, enabling efficient determinant computation of the normalizing directions (see equation (8) in \citet{chan2023lunet}).
+This allows efficient maximum likelihood training of the corresponding normalizing flow (see equation (9) in \citet{chan2023lunet}).
+Second, its FNN structure makes practical stabilization techniques readily applicable and enables implementation using highly optimized matrix multiplication kernels. \end{remark}

-\begin{justify} Since the normalizing and generative directions of LU-Net have the structure of \(LU\)-decomposable neural networks, they exploit the strong approximation properties of neural networks with expressive activations and incorporate them into a normalizing flow structure.
-This fact also allows us to show strong approximation properties for the LU-Net by using universal approximation results of neural networks. \end{justify}
+Since the normalizing and generative directions of LU-Net have the structure of LU-de\-composable networks, they inherit the strong approximation capabilities of neural networks with expressive activation functions and embed them into a normalizing flow framework.
+This structural property further allows us to establish strong approximation results for the LU-Net by invoking universal approximation theorems for neural networks.